API Reference

 • y::Union{Nothing, AbstractArray}: output solution (optional)

-• context::NamedTuple: context information as solver kwargs, e.g. instance, graph, etc.
+• context::NamedTuple: solver and scenario-generation context, e.g. instance, graph, contextual information

 • extra::NamedTuple: additional data, never passed to the maximizer, e.g. scenario, objective value, reward, step count, etc. Can be used for any purpose by the user, such as plotting utilities.